ifeanyiEz/casting_agency/README.md

 ```
 ## Endpoints:
 The following are the application endpoints and the expected return outputs
+### Actors
 #### GET '/api/v1.0/actors'
 This endpoints returns a jsonified list of all the actors in the database, presented in pages of 5 actors per page.
-Actors' details are shown as dictionaries in the actor_long() format.
+Actors' details are shown as dictionaries in the actor_detail() format.
 It also includes the total number of actors in the database, as shown in the sample:
 ```
 {